ChristopherBrum/rb120/oop/live_assessment.md

 **What?:** Polymorphism is the ability to invoke the same method on different objects.

-**Why?:** Polymorphism reduces dependencies within our program and maintains code reusability.
+**Why?:** Polymorphism reduces dependencies within our program and makes them more maintainable.

 **How?:** When two or more objects have the same method called on them we are performing polymorphism.